adlnet/xapi-profiles/xapi-profiles-structure.md

 A Statement Template MUST NOT have both `objectStatementRefTemplate` and `objectActivityType`.

-The verb, object activity type, attachment usage types, and context activity types listed are called Determining Properties.
+The verb, object activity type, homepage, extensions, attachment usage types, and context activity types listed are called Determining Properties.

 A Profile Author MUST change a Statement Template's `id` between versions if any of the Determining Properties, StatementRef properties, or rules change.
 Changes of `scopeNote` are not considered changes in rules.

 A Learning Record Provider authoring a Statement following a Statement Template:
 * MUST include all the Determining Properties in the Statement Template.
+A Statement Template using multiple Determining Properties is considered an "AND" operation.
 * MUST follow all rules in the Statement Template.
+* SHOULD include a reference to the Statement Template or the Profile as a Category Context Activity as described in [Using Profiles in Statements](./xapi-profiles-structure.md#using-prof-statements).
 * MUST, if `objectStatementRefTemplate` is specified, set the Statement object to a StatementRef with the `id` of a Statement matching at least one of the specified Statement Templates.
 * MUST, if `contextStatementRefTemplate` is specified, set the Statement context Statement property to a StatementRef with the `id` of a Statement matching at least one of the specified Statement Templates.
+* MUST, if `homepage` is specified, ensure that for each IRL, there is at least one corresponding Agent or Group identified by an account IFI Object with a `homePage` value set to the IRL.
+* MUST, if `activityDefinitionExtension` is specified, ensure that for each extension IRI key, there is at least one Activity in the Statement that includes the IRI key.
+A single Activity MAY contain multiple extension IRI keys.

 A Profile Validator validating a Statement MUST validate all the Learning Record Provider requirements for a Statement Template are followed.

 <a name="statement-template-rules"></a>
 ### 8.1 Statement Template Rules